GEOFFREY ROBERT

 Life on the Faultline

-Life on the Faultline is a five-part down-to-earth podcast series featuring uniquely candid insights from the cancer journeys of New Zealanders.
+Life on the Faultline is a down-to-earth podcast series featuring uniquely candid insights from the cancer journeys of New Zealanders.
 It aims to help friends and family understand how they can help or hinder the journey, the emotional rollercoaster that is cancer and the decisions that need to be traversed.
 It will also resonate deeply with those faced with the Big C and provides some honest feedback for our medical profession.

 Sue Lancaster